-At The Classical Institute, the study of Ancient Greek and Latin provides direct access to the texts that form the foundations of Western intellectual and literary traditions.
-Our programmes place rigorous emphasis on grammar and syntax, equipping students with the skills required to engage critically with works in their original language.
-Small, focused classes foster precision, independence, and confidence, while the encounter with these languages offers enduring insight into the cultures, ideas, and modes of thought that have shaped civilisation itself.
+At The Classical Institute, Language, Thought & Tradition in Ancient Greek and Latin offers direct engagement with the texts that form the foundation of Western intellectual and literary heritage.
+Our programmes emphasise rigorous study of grammar and syntax, equipping students to read and interpret classical works in their original language.
+Through small, focused classes, learners develop precision, independence, and confidence, gaining lasting insight into the cultures, ideas, and ways of thinking that have shaped civilisation itself.

 -